Meet our Clinic Team

 Mr. Heise is an active member of ACDA, IEA, NEA, IMEA, and MENC.

-During clinic season Amy also serves as our clinic coordinator.
-As the first contact for groups looking to book clinics, it is Amy's job to communicate with directors and tour companies regarding date, room and clinician availability as well as to take care of invoicing and billing.
+During clinic season Stephanie also serves as our clinic coordinator.
+As the first contact for groups looking to book clinics, it is Stephanie's job to communicate with directors and tour companies regarding date, room and clinician availability as well as to take care of invoicing and billing.

 Justin Kvedaras, Staff